 Participation survey revenue is recognized in the financial statements in proportion to the project's stage of completion.
 This is assessed using the proportion of the total estimated contract cost that has been incurred for work performed to the period-end.

-There was no survey activity in the first half of 2016.
+There was no survey activity in 2016.
 By comparison, in the first quarter of 2015, the Company recognized \$3.2 million of revenue from the conduct of a participation survey.

 Amortization of Seismic Data Library